Are You Suffering From Text Neck?

 - Exercise regularly – Ensuring that your back and neck are strong and flexible is a way to guarantee that you are able withhold any extra pressure put on your neck by looking down too much.

 - Perfect your posture – Standing up straight, with your chin tucked in and your shoulders pulled back, can help to keep the body aligned in the optimal position.
-If you’re struggling to maintain good posture, try wearing a posture corrector until you learn how.
+If you’re struggling to maintain good posture.

 - Take a break – Try and get away from any type of head-forward posture for a while.
 If it’s something you’ll easily forget about, try setting an alarm or using an app to set automatic reminders to take a break.